 All documents filed must contain original signatures.
 All sealed documents must be in a court supplied sealing envelope, available in the Records Management Department, Room 370.
 All envelopes must be submitted in person.
 No envelopes will be accepted by mail.
 Please place all documents in one envelope.

-For ECF cases all documents must be submitted in both hard copy form and on a CD Rom in PDF-A format.
+For ECF cases where electronic filing is not permitted, all documents must be submitted in both hard copy form and on a CD Rom in PDF-A format.
 Each document and exhibit must be saved as an independent file, with no one file to exceed 10.0 MB.
 There will be no exceptions.
-Exhibits should not be filed in hard copy absent a court order but the exhibits must be included on the CD Rom.
+Exhibits should not be filed in hard copy absent a court order, but the exhibits must be included on the CD Rom.
 All documents must be submitted on one CD Rom, unless you exceed the disk capacity.
 The exhibits are to be retained at the attorney’s office for safekeeping.

 The following information must be included on the front of the sealing envelope: Attorney’s contact information, case caption, case number, date of protective order, name of judge who signed the order and the contents listed by number in the lower left hand corner.
 Place all contents in the envelope but do not seal it, as the contents must be verified.
 A copy of the completed envelope may be presented for a “received” stamp.